16 Tips for Saving a Ton of Money on Hotel Rooms

 Use online coupon codes

 Many hotels offer online promotions plus codes for 5 percent to 20 percent off.
 With Savings.com travel coupons, you can take extra money off rooms that are already marked down.
-Check out these other 11 secrets booking companies don’t want you to know.
+Here are 11 other secrets booking companies don’t want you to know.

 Factor taxes and fees into the rate